1 - Energy States of Atoms

 Image via ChemistryJokes

-In order to properly understand the atom, we have to start with a philosophy that holds true for every system in the universe - lower energy is the ultimate goal.
+In order to properly understand the atom, we have to start with an observation that holds true for every system in the universe - lower energy is the ultimate goal.
 Everything you see in the world follows this principle.
 It is why when a fast-moving car (the energy of motion) crashes, you hear sound (a type of energy) corresponding to the speed it was moving.
 Energy represents the stability of a system and the less of it you have, the more stable you are.
 Said another way, if a system built up energy and could not release it, for whatever reason, it would be considered unstable.
 That’s when you get explosions.

 This is Coulomb’s Law.
 We will go through the terms of this equation in full.

 Next, we have both q values.
 These represent the quantity of the charges between the two particles being compared.
+These charges have the same value, but opposite signs, according to if the charge is a proton or electron.
+There can be more than the two q values shown in the equation above.

 Now, these values, after being determined experimentally, can be put into the above equation and an electric force, F, can be quantified, but the important part here is the sign of the force, or whether it is positive or negative.
 If the force is positive, the two particles repel each other, and if it is negative, the two attract each other.
 Electrons that are near each create a positive electric force, meaning they repel, and their energies rise when near each other.
 That, as we know, is no good.

-The higher the repulsion force, the more likely they are to distance themselves in order to lower that total energy.
+The higher the repulsive force, the more likely they are to distance themselves in order to lower that total energy.
 The distances between these electrons form the energy levels that we talked about before - orbitals explained with math!

-The Electron Clouds
+The Electron Cloud

-Image via Byjus
+Image via Byju’s

 Image via Couts G8 Class